Tom Kent: Personal life

-Kent lives in suburban Cleveland, Ohio with his wife Karen Marie.
-Kent and his family moved back to Cleveland in 1988 and have lived there since.
-Two of Kent's three grown children host radio shows on 24/7 FUN.
-They are Jackie Newton weekday middays from 9a to 12p eastern along with "The Diva Diner" at noon and Steve Kent hosts 1p to 4p weekdays.
-Tom Kent's wife Karen Marie works behind the scenes at the network.
+Kent lived in suburban Cleveland, Ohio, with his wife Karen Marie.
+Kent and his family moved back to Cleveland in 1988 and had lived there since.
+Two of Kent's three children, Jackie Newton and Steve Kent, host radio shows on the network.
+Karen Marie works behind the scenes at the network.
+Kent died from cancer at home on June 24, 2024, at the age of 69.